A Complete Guide to AC Copper Pipe for Cooling Systems

 Installation Tips for AC Copper Pipe

-Proper installation of AC copper pipes ensures a long and reliable service life.
+Proper installation ensures a long, reliable service life:

-- Jointing: Use brazed joints to ensure a strong, leak-free connection.
+- Jointing: use brazed joints for a strong, leak-free connection.
+Our copper fittings are sized to match standard AC pipe diameters

-- Leak Testing: Always perform a pressure test for leaks before charging the system with refrigerant.
+- Leak testing: always perform a pressure test before charging the system with refrigerant

 Benefits of Using Copper Pipe for Air Conditioning

-- High heat transfer efficiency – results in faster, more efficient cooling.
+- High heat transfer efficiency: faster, more efficient cooling

-- Strength and durability – withstands high pressure and temperature variations.
+- Strength and durability: withstands high pressure and temperature variation

 Conclusion